 The Trans Umbrella

-As you can see, the identities non-binary, transman/woman and crossdressing all fall underneath the umbrella, as they are all different iterations of being transgender.
-The non-binary identity can then be divided into a range of fluid identities, such as genderfluid, polygender, or genderqueer.
-Not all people who identify as non-binary identify as transgender, which is why this umbrella is shown halfway underneath the Trans Umbrella, and halfway outside of it.
+As you can see, the identities non-binary, trans man/woman, and crossdressing can all be described within the umbrella, as they represent different ways of experiencing or expressing gender outside of cisgender norms.
+The non-binary identity can include a range of fluid identities, such as genderfluid, polygender, or genderqueer.
+Not everyone who identifies as non-binary identifies as transgender, which is why this umbrella is shown partly overlapping with the Trans Umbrella, and partly outside of it.

-Please know that even though there is a visual of the Trans Umbrella, it can be entirely possible to not identify yourself with what you see in the image.
-That’s the beauty of the Trans Umbrella: you can identify whichever way you want!
+Please know that even though there is a visual of the Trans Umbrella, it is completely valid not to identify yourself with what you see in the image.
+That’s the beauty of the Trans Umbrella: gender identity and expression are personal, and people can define themselves in the way that feels right to them.
 If you want to read more about the Trans Umbrella, click here.

 Now let’s take a closer look at which identities can be found under the umbrella: